Jimmy Butler NBA Playoffs Player Props: Heat vs. Knicks

 Jimmy Butler Insights vs. the Knicks

+- This season, Jimmy Butler has made 7.5 field goals per game, which accounts for 14.9% of his team's total makes.

-- He's attempted 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.
+- He's made 0.6 threes per game, or 3.7% of his team's makes from beyond the arc this season.

 - Butler's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Allowing 25.1 assists per game, the Knicks are the 13th-ranked team in the NBA.
+- Conceding 25.1 assists per contest, the Knicks are the 13th-ranked team in the NBA.

-- In terms of 3-pointers, the Knicks are ranked 25th in the league, allowing 13 makes per game.
+- Looking at 3-pointers, the Knicks are 25th in the NBA, giving up 13 makes per game.

 Jimmy Butler vs. the Knicks